rajive/DDSChatApp/v2_by_usr/README.md

 An app can subscribe to all the users, or a subset of users of interest using a content filtered topic (CFT).

-The endpoints DDS DataWriters and DataReaders used by an App can be specified via an XML AppConfig file.
-This defines a pure **data-oriented interface**, decoupled from any component implementation.

 ## Subscribing to selected conversations using a *content filtered topic*